cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-If a source you control would deal damage to a permanent or player, it deals triple that damage to that permanent or player instead.
+First strike (This creature deals combat damage before creatures without first strike.)
+If a source would deal damage to an opponent, it deals double that damage to that player instead.

 Furnace of Rath #177 Enchantment